 Sparse indexes in this case make inventory management easier by allowing logical storage in alphabetical or numerical order in order to have a lesser mapping process.
 The Sparse Index can show the exact patterns to search for and the patterns to ignore.

 Furthermore, the sparse mapping helps us know how to start a query.
-A catalogue beginning with W knows where to start from in a use case.
+A catalog beginning with W knows where to start from in a use case.

 As an example, the value 1234 will be stored as 4321 since it is reversed before being entered into the file.
 Particularly useful is indexing data like sequence numbers, in which increasing key values are common.